 Autism Spectrum Disorder (ASD) refers to a group of lifelong neurodevelopmental conditions that develop in childhood and primarily cause sensory dysfunction and inhibit a person’s communication, social, and cognitive skills.
 Some people consider ASD a part of their identity and even consider it a gift.
 But even for high-functioning members of the ASD community, living with the disorder isn’t without its challenges.

 Symptoms can vary in type and severity depending on the individual and the type of ASD.
 But core symptoms include sensory difficulties and social and communication struggles.
 Some people with ASD also experience anxiety, stress, sleep disorders, irritability or aggression, agitation, neuroinflammation, and autoimmune diseases.
 About 25% of people with treatment-resistant epilepsy are on the autism spectrum.

 According to the Centers for Disease Control and Prevention, about 1 in 54 children in the U.S. have ASD.
 It occurs in all racial, ethnic, and socioeconomic groups, although it is about four times as prevalent in boys than girls.

 There is no cure for ASD, and researchers are still investigating what causes it.
-However, there are ways to reduce symptoms and improve the quality of life for people living with ASD.
+However, there are ways to provide some supplemental support for people living with ASD.
 One of these is CBD (cannabidiol).

 No supplement or drug, including CBD, can alleviate the core symptoms of ASD, such as sensory and social communication difficulties.
 Typically, therapies such as applied behavior analysis, animal therapy, family therapy, behavior therapy, and anger management can help people with ASD to manage these challenges.